amtzespinosa/kioptrix1-walkthrough/README.md

-# CTF #2 - Kioptrix Write-up
+# CTF #2 - Kioptrix
 Today we are hacking into a highly recommended beginner CTF called Kioptrix.
 I had some troubles installing the machine from VulnHub so, in case you face some errors, I am providing you the .OVA file for the vulnerable machine.
+You can download it [**here.**](https://drive.google.com/file/d/1NaMSjcSPXcM4Df5mwddhP-VKtRdIOpUF/view?usp=share_link)

 As always, let's start with my setup:
 ## My Setup